 Putin's war is a nightmare for the Ukrainian people and for Russia, an expert warns

-Michael Kimmage, a specialist on U.S.-Russia relations formerly with the State Department, says the war in Ukraine is not going the way Russian President Vladimir Putin had planned.
+Michael Kimmage, a specialist on U.S.-Russia relations who formerly served in the State Department, says the war in Ukraine is not going the way Russian President Vladimir Putin had planned.

 "The war has gone surprisingly badly for the Kremlin," Kimmage says.
 "It didn't get the politics of Ukraine right.
 It didn't expect the Ukrainians to fight, didn't expect the Ukrainians to support their government, didn't expect [Ukrainian President Volodymyr] Zelenskyy to become the hero that he's become."